-1) Consent (Article 6 Paragraph 1 lit. a) GDPR): You have given us your consent to process data for a specific purpose.
+- Consent (Art.
+6 Para.
+1 lit. a GDPR): You have given us your consent to process data for a specific purpose.
 An example would be storing the data you entered on a contact form.

-2) Contract (Article 6 Paragraph 1 lit. b) GDPR): In order to fulfill a contract or pre-contractual obligations with you, we process your data.
+- Contract (Art.
+6 Para.
+1 lit. b GDPR): In order to fulfill a contract or pre-contractual obligations with you, we process your data.
 For example, if we conclude a sales contract with you, we need personal information in advance.

-3) Legal obligation (Article 6 Paragraph 1 lit. c) GDPR): If we are subject to a legal obligation, we process your data.
+- Legal obligation (Art.
+6 Para.
+1 lit. c GDPR): If we are subject to a legal obligation, we process your data.
 For example, we are required by law to keep invoices for accounting purposes.
 These usually contain personal data.

-4) Legitimate interests (Article 6 Paragraph 1 lit. f) GDPR): In the case of legitimate interests that do not restrict your fundamental rights, we reserve the right to process personal data.
+- Legitimate interests (Art.
+6 Para.
+1 lit. f GDPR): In the case of legitimate interests that do not restrict your fundamental rights, we reserve the right to process personal data.
 For example, we need to process certain data in order to be able to operate our website securely and economically.
 This processing is therefore a legitimate interest.